sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 In order to understand how the sea level might change in response to this, we need to consider not only the 259 m potential continental crust shift but one more factor - the equatorial bulge of the oceans.

 Calculating the equatorial bulge of the oceans is similar to the calculation for the continental crust - the oceans have a net thickness of 35 km, the same as the edges of the continental crust, because they're both at sea level.
-However we have to subtract 5 km for the oceanic crust, giving us a oceanic water thickness of up to 30 km.
+However we have to subtract 5 km for the oceanic crust, giving us an oceanic water thickness of up to 30 km.

 ![crust thickness](img/crust-thickness.jpg "crust")